Danp04/danp04.github.io/docs/GitHub Pages/Static_site_generators.md

    -   **Commit to master**
    -   **Push origin**

-4. In the server as you sign in to GitHub.com you can see your changed file.
+4. On the server as you sign in to GitHub.com you can see your changed file.

    **📝 Note:** the file *index.md* is your starting point for the formation of the web page.